-He started to yell at me and I simply repeated “either get on board or there’s the door.”
+He started to yell at me.
+I didn’t react.
+I simply repeated and motioned “Either get on board or there’s the door.”
 That is all I said.
 I probably said it five more times before he screamed “You are the most infuriating woman I’ve ever known!”

 “Thank you.
 Now you need to use the door and leave.”

-A few weeks later, I went to his office because I had to give him an assignment which I knew he would challenge me on.
+A few weeks later, I went to his office to give him an assignment which I knew he would challenge.
 I stood in front of his desk and told him what needed to be done.
-He challenged.
+As I expected he challenged me.
 Then he did a body language power play.

-He pushed back in his chair, leaned back in it, opened up his chest, arms and legs – you know the position, he was making himself look really large and immobile.
+He pushed back in his chair, leaned way back and opened up his chest, arms and legs – you know the position.
+He was trying to make himself look really big and intimidating.

-To hide my laughter, I put my hands down on his desk and leaned over it.
-I had to keep looking down at the desk because every time I looked at him, my eyes got drawn to the hole.
-It seemed like I was positioning myself to stare at the hole.
+To regain control, I put my hands down on his desk and leaned over to hide my face.
+Every time I lifted my head I saw the hole and started to laugh.
+I then had to lower my head again.
+It seemed like I was positioning myself to stare at his crotch.
 This made him so uncomfortable!
 (Yes, I enjoyed that part of it.)
-Eventually he sat back up and folded his hands in his lap like a demure schoolboy.
+Eventually he sat back up and folded his hands in his lap like a demure little schoolboy.

-As I turned to leave his office, he repeated “You are the most infuriating woman!”
+As I turned to leave his office, he once again said, “You are the most infuriating woman!”

-I looked back at him and smiled “Yes I am.”
+I looked back at him, let out a big smile and proudly said, “Yes I am.”

-He soon used to the door and found another job.
+He soon used to the door himself and found another job.